railsuser2014/openobject-doc-book-en/source/book/1/1_2_Guided_Tour/1_2_Guided_Tour_connect_openerp.rst

 	Partner Categories enable you to segment different partners according to their relation with you (client, prospect, supplier, and so on).
 A partner can belong to several categories – for example it may be both a customer and supplier at the same time.

+	But there are also Customer, Supplier and Rental checkboxes on the partner form, which are different.
+	These checkboxes are designed to enable Open ERP to quickly select what should appear on some of the system drop-down selection boxes.
+They, too, need to be set correctly.

 Partner Categories
 ^^^^^^^^^^^^^^^^^^^